four drunksA Virtual Stroll Around the Walls of Chester

 The advertisement was repeated on 10 July 1840, with the name corrected to Chas.
 Edwards, and again on 14 August 1840 in connection with the Assizes.
 The whereabouts of the Holly Bush is unknown.

 "The function of the pub is company, human nearness... snugness not smugness".
-Nikolas Pevsner
+Architectural historian and critic Nikolas Pevsner

 Christleton Road: (see also Boughton): The Foresters' Arms (no 24).
 Licencee in 1902 Charles Mortimer.

-The Peacock.
-Regarding the Peacock, we recently received this: "My name is Dave Holroyd and I am the current owner of Peacock Garage in Great Boughton, having taken over from my father three years ago.
+In 2008, we received the following: "My name is Dave Holroyd and I am the current owner of the Peacock Garage in Great Boughton, having taken over from my father three years ago.
 We have been in business at this site since 1975, the people who had it before us were Faichneys of Chester, who had the place built around 1950.
 I have always been led to believe that the site was the original Peacock pub and am interested in finding out more.
 Perhaps you can help, or put me in touch with someone who can.thanks very much, Dave.
 PS.
 I like the site".
-If any readers can be of assistance to Dave, email him direct: Dave@peacockgarage.fsbusiness.co.uk (and we'd like to know too!)
+Thanks Dave.
+If any readers can be of assistance, email him (and we'd like to know too!)

 The Chester Trades Directory for the year 1850 mentions a pub in Boughton with the cheerful name of The Jolly Gardener, landlord Joseph Horrocks.
-Was this an earlier name for the still-thriving Gardener's Arms (33 Christleton Road)?
+Can we assume that this was an earlier name for the still-thriving Gardener's Arms located at 33 Christleton Road?

 The Four-in-Hand